JHSCs and Remote Work – Everything You Need to Know

 • Keep your JHSC members’ training up to date, and offer distance learning when possible

 OSG currently offers all JHSC courses in our virtual classroom for a safe and interactive learning experience.
-If you are interested in booking JHSC training, you can learn more here, or check out our upcoming courses.
+Learn more about our JHSC training, or check out our upcoming courses.